pote/philote/README.md

 ## CLI

-There is a trivial implementation of basic Philote interaction called [Jane](https://github.com/pote/jane) that you can run locally, it can subscribe to a channel on a Philote server, receive messages and publish.
+There is a trivial implementation of basic Philote interaction called [Jane](https://github.com/pote/jane) that you can run locally, it can subscribe to a channel on a Philote server, receive and publish messages.
 It's useful for debugging purposes.

 ![sample](https://stuff.pote.io/Screen-Recording-2017-05-16-15-50-30-5ivJp0cbze.gif)